rakifsul/rf_assets_pack/README.md

 ## Where to Download

-Download these projects on the "Releases" page of each repository.
+Download these projects on the "Releases" page.

 ## Project Ideas